 Here’s how to understand the Nutrition Facts label on a packaged food with some highlights on some of the major label changes (see figure 3).

 Figure 3 – from fda.gov

 The new labels now have serving sizes that more accurately reflect what a person actually eats.
 Additionally, for products that are larger than a single serving, but could be consumed in a single sitting (i.e., a pint of ice cream), manufacturers now have to provide two columns: “per serving” and “per package.”

 A calorie is a unit of energy.
 All foods contain stored energy.
 When you consume food, you are essentially consuming energy that your body uses to function.
 All macronutrients contain calories, but 1 gram of fat contains more energy or calories than 1 gram of protein or 1 gram of carbohydrate.
 Thus, fat provides more energy.

 The SHAPE Program is less concerned about number of calories being consumed in a day than it is about the quality of calories.
 Calories from whole, nutrient-dense foods are most important.

 Each additional item on the Nutrition Facts label is listed in grams (a unit for weight) and in % Daily Values.
 The % Daily Value is usually explained at the bottom of the Nutrition Facts label, but that information isn’t accurate for everyone.
 Your sex, age, body size, level of activity and general health all need to be factored in to determine your individual daily needs.

 The more you practice these steps, the easier it will be to understand product labeling.
 Give yourself some extra time for your first few shopping trips, and eventually, you’ll find that toxic ingredients start to get your attention, much like a warning siren or a flashing light would.
-Your success on the SHAPE ReClaimed program and beyond depends on you learning how to read product labeling so you can make educated choices.
+Your success on the SHAPE Program and beyond depends on you learning how to read product labeling so you can make educated choices.